Malone Schools Online Network (MSON)

 MSON provides motivated, upper-level students at participating Malone Schools with a variety of academically challenging courses beyond what would normally be available to them.
 These interactive seminars bring students together from across the United States with dedicated teachers in real time.

 As a third-culture kid, I've always really enjoyed diverse surroundings.
-So being in classes with students all over the country was really my favorite part about MSON."Alumna ’21
+So being in classes with students all over the country was really my favorite part about MSON."Alum ’21

-- Twenty-eight member schools enroll their students in more than 50 courses from “Multivariable Calculus” and “Environmental Bioethics” to “Philosophy in Pop Culture” and “Creative Writing in the Digital Age.”
+- Twenty-seven member schools enroll their students in more than 50 courses from “Multivariable Calculus” and “Introduction to Organic Chemistry” to “Philosophy in Pop Culture” and “Chinese Literature.”

 - Real-time seminars on a set, college-style schedule allow teachers and students to develop lasting bonds across geographical divides.